 Grind your coffee

 After the boiling is complete, remove the kettle and allow the water to settle.
 Start a timer and pour in just enough water so that the coffee bed is saturated.
-Allow the water to expand through the coffee grounds for about 30 seconds.
+Allow the water to bloom through the coffee grounds for about 30 seconds.
 Note that to find the right amount of water for the expansion, you should double the amount of coffee grounds.

 Be sure to pour the water in slow concentric circles so that the slurry (mixture of solids) raises to halfway up the side of the filter.
 Continue to add water in stages (often referred to as pulse brewing), allowing the crust to submerge as you go.